 Many know cannabidiol for its non-psychoactive side effects.
 Tetrahydrocannabinol, on the other hand, is notorious for its intoxicating effects.

 This is why many laws still consider THC as a controlled substance in the United States.
 In fact, the 2018 Farm Bill has placed a set legal limit for THC.
 This limit is set at 0.3% THC.
 Any cannabis product with no more than 0.3% of THC is considered a hemp plant product.

 Though both substances are non-lethal, high doses of CBD don’t get users high.
-THC, however, could make one feel agitated, irritable, or anxious when consumers take excessive amounts.
+However, THC could make one feel agitated, irritable, or anxious when consumers take excessive amounts.
 The perfect dosage of either compound differs from person to person.
-Many factors, including one’s weight, health concerns, and tolerance to medical marijuana affect the outcome.
+Many factors, including one’s weight, health concerns, and tolerance to medical marijuana, affect the outcome.

 Before integrating CBD oil or any other cannabis product into your lifestyle, consult with your regular health care provider.

-A big similarity between CBD vs THC is that both substances share the same chemical composition.
+A big similarity between CBD and THC is that both substances share the same chemical composition.
 Each of these two cannabis extracts has 30 hydrogen atoms, 31 carbon atoms, and two oxygen atoms.

 The difference lies in the sequencing of these atoms.
 This difference in sequencing is what contributes to each chemical substance’s effects on one’s body.

-The way the chemical composition of THC is structured makes it easier for the substance to momentarily inhibit the chemical receptors in the brain.
+THC’s chemical composition is structured makes it easier for the substance to inhibit the brain’s chemical receptors momentarily.
 This is not the case for CBD.